rsmets/minesweeper-cli/README.md

 ```

 ### Frontend Issues
-The frontend is a single HTML file with embedded CSS and JavaScript - no build process is required.
+The frontend is completely inline in the server code - no separate files or build process required.
 If you see a blank page:
-1. Check that the server is serving static files from `frontend/dist/`
+1. Check that the root route `/` is properly registered in the server
 2. Verify the API endpoints are responding (test `/api/health`)
 3. Check browser console for JavaScript errors